-Wire zones as shown in the wiring diagram at the back of this manual (pg.
+Wire zones as shown in the wiring diagram (pg.
 27).
 All resistors must be installed, even if the zone is not used.
 If required, unsupervised open circuit devices may be used instead of closed circuit devices.
 Program the zone as an Open Circuit Zone [06] (Zone Doubling Resistor required).
 If necessary, use the voltage chart below to verify proper voltages.